UniversalDependencies/docs/_ga/dep/obj.md

 obj(Bhailigh, eolas)
 ~~~

-The object of a verb is the second most core argument of a verb after the subject, even in case where the subject is implicit.
+The object of a verb is the second most core argument of a verb after the subject, even in cases where the subject is implicit.

 _Dhíreofaí <b>aird</b> ar dhuine ar leith i ngach seisiún._  '<b>Attention</b> would be paid to one person in particular in each session'